zjc19891106/ChatroomUIKit/Documentation/Appearance.md

 ## Available options

 1. [`Appearance.pageContainerTitleBarItemWidth`](https://github.com/zjc19891106/ChatroomUIKit/blob/main/Sources/ChatroomUIKit/Classes/UI/Core/UIKit/Utils/Appearance.swift).
-It can be used to modify the single content width of the titleBar in the pageContainer.
-[Schematic diagram](./pageContainerTitleBarItemWidth.png).
+It can be used to modify the single content width of the titleBar in the pageContainer. https://github.com/zjc19891106/ChatroomUIKit/blob/main/Documentation/pageContainerTitleBarItemWidth.png.

 2. [`Appearance.pageContainerConstraintsSize`](https://github.com/zjc19891106/ChatroomUIKit/blob/main/Sources/ChatroomUIKit/Classes/UI/Core/UIKit/Utils/Appearance.swift).It can change the height of the container pop-up window in the [schematic diagram](pageContainerTitleBarItemWidth.png).